awslabs/duvet/design/duplicates/decisions.md

 ([Decision 4](#decision-4)) makes the duplicates check fail cross-type coexistences that silently pass today.

+### Option A: A compatibility flag

+Ship the new semantics behind `--no-distinctness` / `--legacy-coherence` switches.

+- Con: a waiver-by-declaration, rejected on the same grounds as every other waiver in this document — and a permanent escape hatch enters the interface for a transitional problem.

+### Option B: Staged rollout — warn one release, enforce the next

+- Pro: nobody gets ambushed; the warning release lists the exact collapse/split remediation.
+- Con: unnecessary given the facts.
+It was designed under the assumption of a broad executed-coverage install base; the actual base is effectively one user, and proof coverage has not shipped at all.

+### Option C: Ship strict with proof coverage; tightened defaults are pinnable

-**Decision:** W8 ships **in the same release as proof coverage**, while the executed-coverage install base is effectively one user — the check simply always had these semantics.
-Type coherence ships as a tightened default with its cells pinnable per [Decision 10](#decision-10).
-No compatibility flags in either
+W8 ships **in the same release as proof coverage** — the check simply always had these semantics; no lenient version ever existed to be compatible with.
+Type coherence ships as a tightened default with its cells pinnable per [Decision 10](#decision-10) — the release notes name the cell that restores prior behavior.

-case: a `--no-distinctness` switch is a waiver-by-declaration, rejected on the same grounds as every other waiver in this document.
+### Decision: Option C

 **Consequences:** Enforcement invariance is stated honestly as **P-C1′**: the new coverage verdict equals the old on every input